zebbern/github-app/README.md

 <hr/>

 The GitHub Management Desktop App provides a comprehensive suite of tools for developers who manage multiple GitHub accounts or repositories.
-Built with PyQt5 and leveraging the GitHub REST API, this application streamlines common GitHub operations through an intuitive dark-themed interface.
+Built with PyQt5 and leveraging the GitHub REST API, this application streamlines common GitHub operations through an intuitive interface.

 > "Manage multiple GitHub accounts, repositories, and operations seamlessly from your desktop without constant browser switching or re-authentication."